opeolluwa/backend-for-humans/src/module_2/index.md

 ## Learning Expectation

 In this module, we'll start by studying the concept of the internet in relation to computers.
-At the end of this module you should the able to:
+At the end of this module you should be able to:

 1. Clearly explain the concept of the internet